-He is currently the co-chair of the Southern California Leadership Council with Governor Gray Davis, as well as, a member of the Riverside County Farm Bureau, the California Association of Winegrape Growers, the Monday Morning Group of Western Riverside County, and the Aircraft Owners and Pilots Association.
+He is currently an executive committee member of the Southern California Leadership Council, as well as, a member of the Riverside County Farm Bureau, the California Association of Winegrape Growers, the Monday Morning Group of Western Riverside County, and the Aircraft Owners and Pilots Association.
 He is also a member and past president of the Hemet/San Jacinto Action Group.

 Record is the second member of his family to serve on Metropolitan’s board.
 His father, Clayton A. Record, Jr., served as Eastern’s representative to Metropolitan’s board from June 1999 to January 2001.
 The viewpoint at Metropolitan’s Diamond Valley Lake near Hemet is named in honor of the elder Record, who passed away in February 2001 after decades of civic service in Riverside County as an elected official and community leader.

 Record earned a bachelor’s degree in agricultural management from California Polytechnic State University, San Luis Obispo.
 He and his wife, a retired San Jacinto school teacher, have two daughters; one granddaughter and two grandsons.